Links on Android Authority may earn us a commission. Learn more.

 Alexa tends to have a broader range of third-party speakers to choose from, even if you can still find a decent number with Assistant or the option to flip between the two, as with Sonos gear.
 Third-party smart displays are rare, but Facebook’s Portal devices do support Alexa, and Lenovo makes Assistant displays like the Smart Clock 2.

-You can even find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
+You can find Alexa and Assistant on many TVs, some with built-in microphones that eliminate the need to talk to a remote or separate speaker.
 We recommend that you rely on an add-on streamer, however.

 Alexa vs Google Assistant: Which is better for a smart home?

 For most people, Alexa is the safer bet.
 It has a larger number of compatible accessories and speakers, not to mention its skill library and a superior mobile app.
 The Google Home app is functional but not well organized — accessories are in a long vertical list, and it’s not always obvious how to create automation routines.
 An overhaul is coming in the near future.

 Google has also yet to implement Zigbee or Z-Wave hubs into first-party products, even Nest Hubs.
 Neither technology is strictly necessary, but if you buy an Echo with a Zigbee hub, you can connect and automate compatible accessories in a way that won’t burden your Wi-Fi network.